 - Independence is a huge value in our world.
 As a part of that, we are so used to taking things into our own hands.
 Oh, do we ever!
 In fact, we likely associate it with strength: We are taking action.
 However, when we invite the Holy Spirit to be an active part of our life, we acknowledge our dependence on Him.
 We are asking Him to change us inside and out, realizing that He is far more able.

 - In our finiteness, we get easily distracted.
 We focus on what's right in front of us, our visible and physical concerns and joys.
 Living in tune with the Holy Spirit means to live heavenly-minded.
 We say, "God, teach me to love what you love."

 These are general principles of inviting the presence of God.
 We want the Holy Spirit to take control of every area of our lives.

-Bible study can become a mundane routine when we go at it with our own strength or out of guilt to check this “Christian act” off our to-do list.
-It doesn’t have to be that way.
+Let's be honest.
+Studying Scripture can become a mundane routine when we come at it with our own strength.
+Reading a few Bible verses out of guilt or to check this “Christian act” off our to-do list is not the way to go.

 Ask the Holy Spirit to block all distractions and help you give all your attention to the Word of God for the next little while.